 - Clarified capacity tests are met before an adult can execute an EPOA

-Guidelines to assist in the assessments of capacity to be progressed alongside other reforms being carried out by the Department of Justice and Attorney-General, including the review of Advance Health Directive and EPOA forms, and the preparation of explanatory guides to assist Queenslanders to engage in advance planning.
+Guidelines to assist in the assessments of capacity are to be progressed alongside other reforms being carried out by the Department of Justice and Attorney-General, including the review of Advance Health Directive (outlined below) and EPOA forms, and the preparation of explanatory guides to assist Queenslanders to engage in advance planning.

 Advanced Health Care Directives